telegramdesktop/tdesktop/README.md

 * Windows 7 and above (x64/x32)

-You can build exteraGram Desktop yourself using [build instructions][build_instructions]
+You can build rabbitGram Desktop yourself using [build instructions][build_instructions]

 ## Third-party